 Good management begins with an accurate diagnosis of your problem so that you understand the cause – your doctor can help you with this.

-Once a diagnosis of seasonal allergic rhinitis –hayfever-is confirmed, then there are three strategies that may be used to help manage your condition – as yet there is no cure for this!
+Once a diagnosis of seasonal allergic rhinitis –hayfever - is confirmed, there are three strategies that may be used to help manage your condition – as yet there is no cure for this!

 - Allergen avoidance – this is not easy with pollen!
 Knowing the pollen count and the pollen forecast can assist you in taking evasive action – perhaps going to the movies instead of a picnic!

 - Using medication-the type of medication will depend on how regular and how severe your symptoms are.
 If you have mild intermittent symptoms only, then a non-sedating antihistamine or an antihistamine nasal spray at the time of your symptoms may be all that is required.
 Both of these can be bought over the counter.